-- (1) Registration Statement (Form S-3 No. 333-211266) of Blueprint Medicines Corporation, - (2) Registration Statement (Form S-8 No. 333-203749) pertaining to the 2011 Stock Option and Grant Plan, 2015 Stock Option and Incentive Plan, and 2015 Employee Stock Purchase Plan of Blueprint Medicines Corporation, and - (3) Registration Statement (Form S-8 No. 333-210125) pertaining to the 2015 Stock Option and Incentive Plan and 2015 Employee Stock Purchase Plan of Blueprint Medicines Corporation;
+- (1) Registration Statement (Form S-3 No. 333-216573) of Blueprint Medicines Corporation, - (2) Registration Statement (Form S-8 No. 333-203749) pertaining to the 2011 Stock Option and Grant Plan, 2015 Stock Option and Incentive Plan, and 2015 Employee Stock Purchase Plan of Blueprint Medicines Corporation, and - (3) Registration Statements (Form S-8 Nos.
+333-210125 and 333-216575) pertaining to the 2015 Stock Option and Incentive Plan and 2015 Employee Stock Purchase Plan of Blueprint Medicines Corporation;

-of our report dated March 9, 2017, with respect to the consolidated financial statements of Blueprint Medicines Corporation included in this Annual Report (Form 10-K) of Blueprint Medicines Corporation for the year ended December 31, 2016.
+of our reports dated February 21, 2018, with respect to the consolidated financial statements of Blueprint Medicines Corporation and the effectiveness of internal control over financial reporting of Blueprint Medicines Corporation included in this Annual Report (Form 10-K) of Blueprint Medicines Corporation for the year ended December 31, 2017.